mohammadmehdisharife/better-cmd/README.md

 ## ✨ Features

-🌈 **Enhanced command-line experience for Windows**
+- 💻 **Enhanced command-line experience for Windows**
-💡 Inspired by Bash in many common scenarios
+- 🐚 Inspired by Bash in many common scenarios
-📁 Unix-inspired feel with classic CMD compatibility
+- 📂 Unix-inspired feel with classic CMD compatibility
-🔧 Lightweight, no dependency on PowerShell or heavy tools
+- 🛠️ Lightweight, no dependency on PowerShell or heavy tools
-💬 Cleaner output with nice color support
+- 🎨 Cleaner output with nice color support
-🔌 Easily extensible using every programing language
+- 🔗 Easily extensible using every programming language

 ---